gmalecha/coq-printf/README.md

 ## Format specifiers

-The syntax of format specifiers is given by this regexp:
+The syntax of format specifiers is given by this regular expression:

 ```
 %(-|+| |#|0)^* (\d+) (s|b|o|d|x|X|c)